 - Made freely available at the time of initial publication, with no embargo periods.

-Prove of acceptance/publication must be provided (i.e. copy of acceptance letter/email or link to published full text).
+Proof of acceptance/publication must be provided (i.e., copy of acceptance letter/email or link to published full text).

 Note: These funds are not to cover color charges, page charges, illustration charges, or submission charges.

 Step 1: Apply